 OpenVMS for Integrity servers is available on DVD.
 The OpenVMS for Integrity servers binary DVD contains the operating system and layered product binaries for all layered products included with the Operating Environments.
 Other items in the OpenVMS for Integrity Servers kit are delivered on CD or DVD.
 A single media kit contains the operating system, Operating Environment component products, layered products, online documentation, and several hardcopy manuals.

 Some Integrity servers do not include a built-in CD/DVD drive.
 You can use an external USB CD/DVD drive (you must supply this drive and the required cable; they are not included with the Integrity servers).
 You can use InfoServer network booting to boot from a virtual DVD drive on the network.
+In addition, beginning with OpenVMS Version 8.4, you can use HPE SIM provisioning for similar purposes, in which case you can install or upgrade OpenVMS on multiple servers (up to 8) in the network simultaneously.
 You can also use virtual media (vMedia) devices to allow you to boot, install, or upgrade OpenVMS from over the network, as described in the VSI OpenVMS Version 8.4-2 Installation and Upgrade Manual.